 Orzo is a type of short-cut pasta in the form of rice, made of whole grain or white flour.
 If you combine this type of pasta with vegetables, you’ll get an Orzo salad which is a fantastic addition to fried chicken.

 To make this salad, use red onion, zucchini, yellow summer squash, lemon juice, mozzarella, grape tomatoes, fresh basil, orzo pasta, toasted pine nuts, olive oil, salt and pepper.
 Bon appetite.

 14. Potato Salad

 This mouth-watering potato salad makes a great side dish to fried chicken.
-There are different varieties of potato salad, but the one we recommend for your side dish is made with red potatoes, celery seed, onion, bacon strips, hard-boiled eggs, cider vinegar, celery ribs, whipping cream, salt, sugar, and pepper.
+There are different varieties of potato salads, but the one we recommend for your side dish is made with red potatoes, celery seed, onion, bacon strips, hard-boiled eggs, cider vinegar, celery ribs, whipping cream, salt, sugar, and pepper.

 Fry bacon, remove from the pan and leave a tablespoon dripping to which you add flour and sugar.
 Pour some water and cook until thickened.

 Beat one egg and mix it with some of the hot mixture.
 Pour it into the pan with constant stirring and bring to a boil.

 Once it cools, add the seasonings, onion, and vinegar, and fold in whipped cream.
 Then, add boiled potatoes, fried bacon, celery, and hard-boiled eggs.
 Refrigerate before serving.

 Here’s one more way you can use potatoes as a side dish for the good, old fried chicken.